 Learning outcomes are statements on what successful students have achieved as the result of learning.
-These threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.
+These are threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.

-Knowledge and understanding
+Knowledge and understanding (KU)

-By the end of their course of study, the successful student will be able to:
+On successful completion of the course, students will be able to:

-- Demonstrate a detailed knowledge and understanding of the principles and applications of Biotechnology. - Have developed competence, confidence and an enquiring investigative approach. - Integrate information from diverse sources relevant to Applied Biotechnology.
+- Demonstrate a detailed knowledge and understanding of the principles and applications of Biotechnology. - Have developed competence, confidence and an enquiring investigative approach. - Integrate information from diverse sources relevant to Applied Biotechnology. - Critically discuss the principles and current trends in molecular biology e.g. 'omics, synthetic biology, genome editing etc. - Demonstrate a deep understanding of the application of established and emerging molecular biology techniques to diverse areas of biotechnology - Critically discuss industrial practice in the production, using microbes or mammalian cells, of pharmaceuticals, foodstuffs, healthcare and agricultural products, covering commercial matters and the importance of patenting intellectual property; - Assess and evaluate biotechnology processes with regards to their impact on business practices; issues relevant and important to industrial practices such as commercial exploitation of scientific ideas; regulations, industrial safety and funding sources; business opportunities in biotechnology;

-- critically discuss industrial practice in the production, using microbes or mammalian cells, of pharmaceuticals, foodstuffs, healthcare and agricultural products, covering commercial matters and the importance of patenting intellectual property; - Assess and evaluate biotechnology processes with regards to their impact on business practices; issues relevant and important to industrial practices such as commercial exploitation of scientific ideas; regulations, industrial safety and funding sources; business opportunities in biotechnology;
+Specific skills (SS)

-Specific skills
+On successful completion of the course, students will be able to:

-By the end of their course of study, the successful students will be able to:
+- operate small-scale and large-scale fermenters and evaluate their operation; - critically discuss the design and operation of bioreactors, "Good Manufacturing Practice" and quality issues; - critically discuss upstream processing necessities and preparations for different types of fermenters and fermentations; - discuss how a large scale bioprocess industry operates based on an industrial visit: - critically examine current issues such as patents and data protection as they relate to biotechnology; - implement an action plan, monitor and evaluate progress against specific criteria; - devise, perform and evaluate experimental methods for investigation in Biotechnology; - utilize hands-on experience to use and critically evaluate a range of biotechnology applications; - critically analyse selected biotechnology problems at the place of work; - examine safety aspects and assess risk associated with the bio-sector; - reflect critically on the relationship between theory and practice; - devise, organise and conduct an independent research project

-- operate small-scale and large-scale fermenters and evaluate their operation; - critically discuss the design and operation of bioreactors, "Good Manufacturing Practice" and quality issues; - critically discuss upstream processing necessities and preparations for different types of fermenters and fermentations; - discuss how a large scale bioprocess industry operates based on an industrial visit; - critically examine current issues such as patents and data protection as they relate to biotechnology; - implement an action plan, monitor and evaluate progress against specific criteria; - devise, perform and evaluate experimental methods for investigation in Biotechnology; - utilize hands-on experience to use and critically evaluate a range of biotechnology applications; - critically analyse selected biotechnology problems at the place of work; - examine safety aspects and assess risk associated with the bio-sector; - Discuss current trends in the Applied Biotechnology sector e.g. 'omics', synthetic biology etc. - Reflect critically on the relationship between theory and practice;
+Key transferable skills (KTS)

-Key transferable skills
+On successful completion of the course, students will be able to:

-By the end of their course of study, the successful student will be able to:
+• work effectively with a group as a leader or member, to produce team seminars

-- work effectively with a group as a leader or member, to produce team seminars - use a full range of learning resources in making literature searches via the library, PubMed, World Wide Web, University intranet, and in using on-line teaching material, word processors, spreadsheets, and databases; - show self evaluation skills, reflecting on own and others' functioning via coursework feedback, project reports, critical reviews of scientific articles and peer evaluation; - manage information effectively by competently undertaking research tasks and compiling reviews and discussion essays; - show autonomy by acting as an independent and self-critical learner, managing requirements and undertaking research tasks with minimum guidance; - communicate effectively by means of oral, written and poster presentations, using print and electronic resources, reporting information, ideas and actions clearly, autonomously and competently; - demonstrate problem solving skills by interpreting data, designing and carrying out projects and experimental work, and making professional use of others where appropriate.
+- use a full range of learning resources in making literature searches via the library, PubMed and other reputable internet sources, and in using on-line teaching material, word processors, spreadsheets, and databases; - show self-evaluation skills, reflecting on their own and others' functioning via coursework feedback, project reports, critical reviews of scientific articles and peer evaluation; - manage information effectively by competently undertaking research tasks and compiling reviews and discussion essays; - show autonomy by acting as an independent and self-critical learner, managing requirements and undertaking research tasks with minimum guidance; - communicate effectively by means of oral, written and poster presentations, using print and electronic resources, reporting information, ideas and actions clearly, autonomously and competently; - demonstrate problem solving skills by interpreting data, designing and carrying out projects and experimental work, and making professional use of others where appropriate.